shaden-2000/Challenges/data_analysis_excel/read.md

 # - Ensure that each university corresponds to its region
- - first i made i key table so i can use it with IF() and VLOOKUP() function
+ - First i made a key table so i can use it with IF() and VLOOKUP() function
- - the key table comtains the university and region Columns
+ - The key table contains the university and region Columns
- - i used VLOOKUP() function to return the university name , and i used the IF() function to determine if the university corresponds to its  region , if yes then the formula returns TRUE else returns FALSE , the formula:
+ - I used VLOOKUP() function to return the university name , and i used the IF() function to determine if the university corresponds to its  region , if yes then the formula returns TRUE else returns FALSE , the formula:
  - IF(D2 = VLOOKUP(D2, $H$2:$I$18, 1, FALSE),"TRUE", "FALSE")
  <img width="1512" alt="Screenshot 1445-06-03 at 5 41 31 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/922898f2-c8f3-479f-b3d9-6df3b6d9fed0">
- - i then used the CONDITIONAL FORMATTING to highlight any FALSE valuse
+ - I then used the CONDITIONAL FORMATTING to highlight any FALSE valuse
   <img width="1512" alt="Screenshot 1445-06-03 at 5 41 57 AM" src="https://github.com/shaden-2000/Challenges/assets/100734021/29ce3800-c233-4b0e-bfff-88b7ca5e0ded">